MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 WordPress-Plugin to show a responsive Image Slider with images located in a separate FOLDER on your server or even in the WordPress Media Library.
 A thumbnail bar could be shown together with the image slider.
 Fotorama or Swiper is used for the slider.
 The Fotorama slider only works with JPG- or WEBP-Files an not with videos.
 Swiper works with Videos, too.

+**NEW** Show a simple Masonry Gallery with your images from a dedicated Folder!

 Optionally a Leaflet map is shown.
 This map shows the GPS-position of the images and additionally a GPX-Track that was recorded during the excursion (leaflet elevation is used for that).
 The map moves synchronously to the slider, e.g. it is centred to the GPS-Position of the currently shown image.
 Under the map a height-chart of the GPX-track with its statistics is shown.
 The image slider may be used more than once per page.

 The Plugin is fully responsive (lazy loading, srcset if images are in WP-MediaLibrary) and SEO-friendly.
 It adds the images optionally to the Yoast-XML-Sitemap (Currently not tested!) and sets the alt-tag of the images.
 It is possible to use either the image-slider or the map with height-chart alone.
 Or the map alone with a simple marker.
 An Image zoom is provided in fullscreen mode for Fotorama (desktop only) and in the slider for Swiper.
 With Swiper Slider the images may be shown in fullscreen mode with **Simple Lightbox with fslight** (another plugin from me, available as WP-Plugin: https://de.wordpress.org/plugins/simple-lightbox-fslight/)